 - (2) Take final examinations in four graduate courses from areas A-E below and attain a "B" or better in each one.
 This applies even if the course has been waived.
 (See pages 17-18 of this handbook for course options for each area.)

 - A Development

-- B Learning
+- Learning В

 - C Biological

-- D Personality/Psychopathology
+- Personality/Psychopathology D

-- E Social/Organizational
+- Ε Social/Organizational

-When the criteria to qualify for candidacy have been met, the student should request a copy of the Qualifying Exam form from the Graduate Student Services Coordinator (see Appendix P for example).
+When the criteria to qualify for candidacy have been met, the student prints a copy of the Qualifying Exam form from the website at:

+https://ww2.cas.sc.edu/psyc11/sites/default/files/attached_docs/SchMAQualifyingExam.pdf (see Appendix P for example).
 When it is completed, return it to the Graduate Student Services Coordinator, who will submit it to the Graduate School.